Inter-Varsity Press

 Inter-Varsity Press (IVP) was previously the publishing wing of Universities and Colleges Christian Fellowship.
-It support the publishing or distribution of well over one million books each year to over 150 countries, including the translation of titles into over 90 different languages.
+It supported the publishing or distribution of well over one million books each year to over 150 countries, including the translation of titles into over 90 different languages.
 Following a UCCF-wide strategic review in 2005, IVP was divested.
 It was intended that this would reduce the financial burden on UCCF.
 By 2015, IVP was nearly insolvent.

 The trustees transferred its assets and liabilities to religious publisher SPCK, with an agreement to use the imprint for evangelical Christian publishing.

 History

 Foundation

-In 1877, the Cambridge Inter-collegiate Christian Union was created to encourage evangelical faith, and four years later, a sister organisation, the Oxford Inter-Collegiate Christian Union was founded.
+In 1877, the Cambridge Inter-Collegiate Christian Union was created to encourage evangelical faith, and four years later, a sister organisation, the Oxford Inter-Collegiate Christian Union was founded.
 In 1919, members of these two unions gathered in London during an annual 'Inter-Varsity' sporting match.
 They decided to meet again and to encourage the formation of unions at other universities.
 By 1928, the Inter-Varsity Fellowship of Evangelical Unions was officially formed, consisting of 13 groups.
 Its first publication was a booklet entitled, IVF: A Brief History of the IVF.
+(At the time there was no such thing as IVF meaning In vitro fertilisation.)